EnviroDIY/ModularSensors/docs/Getting-Started/Getting-Started.md

     - This shows making use of the unified set of commands to print data from a MaxBotix ultrasonic range finder to the serial port.
 It also shows creating a calculated variable which is the water depth.
 - [DRWI_CitSci](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/)
-    - This example uses the sensors and equipment standard groups participating in the DWRI Citizen Science project with the Stroud Water Research Center.
+    - This example uses the sensors and equipment standard groups participating in the DRWI Citizen Science project with the Stroud Water Research Center.
 It includes a Meter Hydros 21 (formerly know as a Decagon CTD), a Campbell OBS3+, and a Sodaq GPRSBee for communication.
 The results are saved to the SD card and posted to the Monitor My Watershed data portal.
 - [DRWI_NoCellular](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/DRWI_NoCellular)
-    - This also uses the sensors and equipment standard to the DWRI Citizen Science grant but omits the modem for circumstances where there is no cellular signal.
+    - This also uses the sensors and equipment standard to the DRWI Citizen Science grant but omits the modem for circumstances where there is no cellular signal.
 - [logging_to_ThingSpeak](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/logging_to_ThingSpeak)
     - This uses an ESP8266 to send data to ThingSpeak.
 It also includes a Meter Hydros 21 (formerly know as a Decagon CTD) and a Campbell OBS3+.